-- Youth unemployment is the highest after Greece and Spain.
+- Youth unemployment is the highest in the bloc after Greece and Spain.

 - For those with jobs, conditions are lopsided: a young army of precarious workers can only dream of one day being granted the ironclad contracts, pensions and protections of their older colleagues.

-- Eight in ten Italians under thirty believe their generation has been excluded from a good economic and social life.
+- Eight in ten Italians under the age of thirty believe their generation has been excluded from a good economic and social life.